Captain Robert Falcon Scott

 On reaching Antarctica and after some initial explorations along the coast, the Discovery made its way to McMurdo sound where winter quarters were to be established.
 Many trips were made by manhaul and dog sledge parties in the remaining months before winter darkness fell.
 Scott and his men engaged on a very steep and uncomfortable learning curve in an unforgiving environment, a "school of hard knocks" and cold knocks too.

 The expedition was made of many "projects" both scientific and exploratory performed by various combinations of the personnel.
-The centrepiece of the expedition was an attempt to reach the South Pole or at least to explore further South than anyone had managed to do previously.
+The centerpiece of the expedition was an attempt to reach the South Pole or at least to explore further South than anyone had managed to do previously.
 The core party was of Scott, Wilson and Shackleton supported by others who were to lay food and supply depots for the team to use particularly on the return journey.
 In this way the men would only need to carry enough supplies as to last them as long as the next depot rather than for the whole outward and return journeys.

 Though the party had dogs, they were not experienced in using them, the food brought for the dogs was incorrect and had gone bad.
 When the dogs began to get lame, and weak through the rigours of the environment and lack of food, instead of killing them and depoting the meat, the party pressed on with the dogs running behind as they became too weak to pull the sledge.